2016 Australian Brumby Challenge overall winner and champion of the ridden section

 Rachel’s allocated brumby for the 2016 Australian Brumby Challenge.
 These are images from her first three weeks developing the partnership with this lovely horse.

 Maximus is a nine year old, bay gelding who was caught with his mob of mares and foals from the Kosciuszko National Park in NSW in winter, 2015.
 Maximus was gelded shortly after his arrival at our Brumby Junction sanctuary and turned out while he got used to being a gelding on a farm.
-Maximus’s lead mare, VBA Zali and their foal, VBA Chance are both also in the Australian Brumby Challenge!
+Maximus’s lead mare, VBA Zali and their foal, VBA Chance were both also in the 2016 Australian Brumby Challenge!

 This was the first event of its kind in Australia in 2014 and members of the equestrian and general community found it educational, inspirational and heartwarming.
 For full event details visit theAustralian Brumby Challenge website.